polycrypt/polycrypt/src/README.md

 DelegatedEventTarget objects are generic, however, so our methods will need to specialize them into KeyOperations or CryptoOperations (as defined in the API spec) by adding appropriate methods and event handlers.
 Since methods are all implemented in the back end, the body of each method on an operation object will be a call to the object's internal `\_postMessage` method, which passes the method name and arguments to the back end.
 (This is effectively a postMessage-based RPC.)

 Later on, events will come back to this operation from the back end, to be dispatched to listeners.
 DelegatedEventTarget objects implement the standard [EventTarget interface][eventtarget].
 They will allow listeners to register for any type of event, and pass on any event received from the back end to listeners for its type.
 To support HTML4-style event listener assignment, the WebCrypto API also defines listener attributes on operation objects, such as "oncomplete" or "onerror".
-DelegatedEventTarget has a convenience function `\_addCallback` that creates a JavaScript "setter" on the operation object for the given type of event.
-For example, after `op.\_addCallback("complete")` has been called, the application can set a listener for "complete" events using the syntax `op.oncomplete = function(e) { ... }`.
+DelegatedEventTarget has a convenience function `_addCallback` that creates a JavaScript "setter" on the operation object for the given type of event.
+For example, after `op._addCallback("complete")` has been called, the application can set a listener for "complete" events using the syntax `op.oncomplete = function(e) { ... }`.

 Our `window.crypto` methods also perform an important bookkeeping function, assigning each operation a unique "operation id" (referred to as `opid` below and in the code).
-In addition to just creating the object, they may also go ahead an initiate processing.
+In addition to creating the object, they may also initiate processing.

 The following example illustrates most of the above steps.
 The only one it misses is to add a method for the app to call.
 If it had defined a method, the body of the method would be similar to the `_postMessage` call at the end, copying parameters into a dictionary, specifying a method call, and sending a `_postMessage` call.